 Organic gardeners often use a vinegar-water mixture as an antifungal treatment for plants.

 Vinegar’s acetic acid makes it effective at controlling powdery mildew.
-However, the solution must be mild to prevent plant burn.
+However, because vinegar can burn plant leaves, use only a weak mixture and avoid spraying in hot sunlight.

 Apple cider vinegar is the preferred choice.
 To use it for powdery mildew, mix three tablespoons of vinegar with a gallon of water.